xxcosita3czxx/PyXEN/README.md

 sudo mount /dev/sdX1 /mnt/efi
 sudo mount /dev/sdX2 /mnt/rootfs
 ```
-*DO NOT Forget to change sdX for your drive*
+**DO NOT Forget to change sdX for your drive**

+4. Install the basic system: